-University of North Texas history will be made at the 2017 American Association of Law Libraries Annual Meeting, held in Austin, TX.
-The Mary Guittard Voegtle Law Librarian and Legal Informatics Endowed Scholarship was announced at the HALL/DALL/SWALL/UNT Alumni Reception on Sunday, July 16, 2017.
-This scholarship, established by UNT alumna, Mary Voegtle ’73 MLS, will be the first endowed scholarship for law librarianship offered by a Texas University and funded by a graduate.
+University of North Texas history was made at the 2017 American Association of Law Libraries Annual Meeting, in Austin, Texas.
+The Mary Guittard Voegtle Law Librarian and Legal Informatics Endowed Scholarship was announced at the HALL/DALL/SWALL/UNT Alumni Reception on July 16, 2017.
+This scholarship, established by UNT alumna, Mary Voegtle, ’73 MLS, will be the first endowed scholarship for law librarianship offered by a Texas University and funded by a graduate.
 Voegtle established the scholarship to honor the work that law librarians do in legal settings, to inspire more students to pursue a career in legal settings, to benefit graduate students in the master’s program, and to help them succeed and live up to their full potential.

-“The Voegtle Scholarship is a ground breaking gift to the College of Information,” Associate Professor and Director of the Law Librarianship Program Yvonne J. Chandler said.
+“The Voegtle Scholarship is a ground breaking gift to the College of Information,” said Yvonne J. Chandler, associate professor and director of the law librarianship & legal informatics program of study.
 “This is a gift from the heart of a proud alum that will provide enormous opportunities for future students to pursue careers in law librarianship.”